|Unsplash- Birmingham Museum Trust|

 All: You came among us, Jesus, to heal the broken hearted and to show us the way to God, our Mother and Father.
-Help us to extend your compassion to our world.
+Help us to extend your compassion to our world especially now in the time of political turmoil and Covid, destroyer of lives and communities.
 May you bless us with your generative love, for you are God-with-us, now and forever.
 Amen.

 See Sheet for Readings

 Reading Taken from “Becoming Mystical Mothers this Advent” Gospel from Luke 2: 1-7

 Shared Homily: What struck you from the reading of Mystical Mothers?
 Or one of the questions included in the reading Becoming Mystical Mothers…?
 Where have I found/experienced Jesus during 2020?
 Has Covid changed how you experience Christmas this year?
 Who am I as I visit the stable this year?
 “What gift do I bring to Jesus from living this year in the time of Covid?

 Profession of Faith.
 All: We believe in God who is creator and nurturer of all.
 We believe in Jesus Christ our brother and Beloved Son of God who is our faith, hope, love, and our light.
 Born in a stable, Jesus now resides in our souls.
 We believe in the Holy Spirit, the breath of Wisdom Sophia who energizes and guides us to rebuild caring communities and to challenge injustices.
 We believe in the partnership and equality of women and men in our church and world.
 We believe that all are ONE in the Community of creation.
 We believe that God calls us to live fully, love tenderly, and serve generously.
 Amen.